 Mennonite Trust began services by renting space from Nickel Insurance in Waldheim SK.
 MTL began branching out into the surrounding communities, and grew into its own building in 1981.
 In 1995 a new branch was officially opened in Swift Current SK, and in 1997 Mennonite Trust’s second branch opened in Saskatoon SK.

-In 1968 the name of the Company was changed to “Mennonite Trust Ltd.” In 1975, by an amendment to its Charter, the Company was granted the right to administer the estates of all Saskatchewan residents, regardless of religious affiliation.
+In 1968 the name of the Company was changed to “Mennonite Trust Ltd.” In 1975, by an amendment to its Charter, the Company was granted the right to administer the estates of any Saskatchewan resident, regardless of religious affiliation.

 The Church’s direct surveillance of the Company’s operation has changed; the three owning Conferences continue to appoint members of their own body to act as Directors and Advisors.
 These Directors and Advisors in turn report to their Conference bodies, usually at the respective annual provincial Conference sessions.